maflcko/b-c-gui-translations-review/reviews/sk.md

         <translation>Odoslané transakcie</translation>

 YES
-The English source "Sent transaction" is singular, but the Slovak translation "Odoslané transakcie" is plural ("transactions").
-The translation should be singular to match the source.
+The translation is plural ("Odoslané transakcie" = "Sent transactions"), but the source is singular ("Sent transaction").
+It should match in number.

 Correct translation:
 Odoslaná transakcia